Suggest a program

 Lafayette Public Library is a hub that connects the community to reading and learning, with programs for children, teens, and adults.
 We encourage individuals to share their knowledge and talents with the community, and present programs that are co-sponsored by the library.
-To present a program at the library, review the following information and complete the application form.

-Programs must be free and open to the public and to library staff.
+- Programs must be free and open to the public and to Library staff.

-Programs may not serve as a platform for generating income for any group or individual.
+- Programs may not serve as a platform for generating income for any group or individual.

-Products or services will not be sold during library presentations.
+- Products or services will not be sold during Library presentations.
 Exceptions: authors speaking about published works, and performers who have recordings available for sale.

-The library reserves the right to take photographs of programs for its own records and for future promotional purposes.
+- The Library reserves the right to take photographs of programs for its own records and for future promotional purposes.

 Approved Program Proposals